Executive summary

 Remio uses the ICE (Interactive Connectivity Establishment) protocol to find the best possible connection path between devices:

-- Host candidates — Direct LAN connection (same network)
+- Host candidates — direct LAN connection on the same network.

-- Server-reflexive candidates (STUN) — NAT traversal via STUN servers to discover public IP
+- Server-reflexive candidates (STUN) — NAT traversal via STUN servers to discover the public IP.

-- Relay candidates (TURN) — Encrypted relay when direct connection fails
+- Relay candidates (TURN) — encrypted relay when a direct connection cannot be established.

 The ICE agent tests all candidate pairs simultaneously and selects the lowest-latency, most reliable path.
 Direct P2P is always preferred.